Instant Pot Cranberry Sauce

 This Instant Pot Cranberry Sauce recipe is perfect for your holiday menu.
 I hope your family enjoys this cranberry recipe as much as mine does!

-Recipe Tips
+Recipe Benefits

 Recipe FAQs

 Yes, I have tried it both ways.
 But, you are less likely to get foam when you use frozen cranberries.
+Do not use dried cranberries for this recipe as it will not work.

 Yes, it does!
 I like to make mine the day before I want to use it, and let it cool and thicken overnight in the fridge.
+You do not need to add any extra thickeners to this recipe, it will thicken naturally.

 In my experimentation, there is a lot less foam when you use frozen cranberries.
 I did have foam and sputtering when I tested this using fresh cranberries, so my recommendation is to use frozen cranberries.